exposr/exposrd/README.md

 ## Persistence
 The default persistence mode is in-memory meaning all tunnel configurations are lost when the server is restarted.
+Since tunnels (and accounts) are created by the client on-the-fly this works good enough for small single-node setups.

-For real persistance, Redis is supported.
+Redis is supported for multi-node support or if long-term persistance is required.
 ## Horizontal scaling
-exposr can be run in a clustered setup, connections are re-routed to the node that have the tunnel established.
+exposr can be run in a clustered setup, ingress connections are re-routed to the node that have the tunnel established.
 This allows load balancing in round-robin fashion without need for sticky sessions.